Feral MBA - Inception

 The Feral MBA is a radically re-imagined training course in business for artists and others.
 It responds to the towering failure of business as usual to rise to contemporary challenges.
 The focus of this business boot camp is not on 'making it' in an extractive economy whose core assumptions of competition, productivity and endless growth are unarguably bankrupt.
 The aim instead is to arm participants with experimental skills and critical materials to consider and produce alternatives.

 A pilot run of the curriculum (Feral MBA - Inception) will take place in Hobart over Feb-March 2020.
-This experimental syllabus is open to arts practitioners and collectives, self-employed individuals, small business operators and others working with or curious about radical and experimental business methods.
+This highly experimental syllabus is open to arts practitioners and collectives, self-employed individuals, small business operators and others working with or curious about radical and experimental business methods.

 Over a 5-week run of events, we will examine and hone our own practices and projects in relation to business and economy.
 The curriculum will take the form of seminars, site visits, hands-on workshops, (feral) business coaching, homework assignments and public events.
 Activities will include a crash-introduction to mainstream business and economic theory; an exploration of radical contemporary alternatives (including feminist theory that works with a transformative vision of economy as surviving well together); field trips to local art/business exemplars and a reappraisal of the 'dull' spaces of paperwork, management and administration as potential sites for wild imaginaries and meaningful work.